newton0055/Cluster_Analysis_of_Breast_Cancer/README.md

 ## Project Structure

-1. **Data Loading and Preprocessing**: In this section, we load the breast cancer dataset and perform necessary data preprocessing steps.
+1. **Data Loading and Preprocessing**: In this section, we load the breast cancer dataset and perform the necessary data preprocessing steps.
 This includes handling missing values, normalizing or scaling features, and any required data transformations.

 2. **K-means Clustering**: Here, we implement the K-means clustering algorithm using Python's popular machine learning libraries.
-We determine the optimal number of clusters through various techniques such as the elbow method or silhouette analysis.
+We determine the optimal number of clusters through various techniques, such as the elbow method or silhouette analysis.

 3. **Cluster Visualization**: We visualize the resulting clusters to gain insights into different breast cancer profiles.
 Through visualizations, we aim to understand the separation and distribution of instances within each cluster.